Rey-EL/public-portfolio/ecpi-coursework/cis204-intermediate-to-routing-and-switching/README.md

 # Intermediate to Routing and Switching (CIS204)

 ## Course Overview
-This course provides intermediate skill level topics for configuring networked routers and switches.
-Students will learn network design, variable length subnets, network address translation, details on distance vector and link state routing protocols.
-Upon successful completion, students will be able to configure access list based security, WAN connections and troubleshooting a TCP/IP network, as well as identify the first three layers of the OSI Model.
+In this intermediate course, I developed advanced skills in configuring networked routers and switches, gaining a deep understanding of network design principles.
+I mastered variable length subnetting (VLSM), network address translation (NAT), and the intricacies of both distance vector and link-state routing protocols.
+Through hands-on exercises, I became proficient in configuring access list-based security, establishing robust WAN connections, and effectively troubleshooting complex TCP/IP networks.
+I also solidified my understanding of the foundational OSI Model, particularly its first three layers.

 ## Key Learning Outcomes
-- Explain the transport and application layers of the TCP/IP model.
+- **TCP/IP Model Expertise:** Gained a thorough understanding of the transport and application layers of the TCP/IP model, enabling comprehensive network analysis.
-- Understand, evaluate, and apply IPv4 access lists.
+- **IPv4 Access List Implementation:** Developed the ability to understand, evaluate, and apply IPv4 access lists for granular network security control.
-- Characterize different network security methods and services.
+- **Network Security Methods:** Characterized and implemented various network security methods and services, enhancing network resilience against threats.
-- Characterize different IP services.
+- **IP Services Management:** Gained proficiency in characterizing and managing diverse IP services to optimize network performance and functionality.
-- Characterize different network architectures.
+- **Network Architecture Design:** Explored and characterized different network architectures, preparing me to design and implement scalable network solutions.
-- Characterize different methods of network automation.
+- **Network Automation Fundamentals:** Understood and characterized various methods of network automation, laying the groundwork for efficient network management and orchestration.

 ## Technologies and Tools
 - ACLs